-Can the US Lead the Global Solar Market? | Renewable Energy | Energy Digital

-Can the US Lead the Global Solar Market?
+Can the U.S. Lead the Global Solar Market?

-Solar Power Generation 2012 kicked off yesterday with an opening presentation from Shayle Kann, Managing Director, Solar, GTM Research.
-Here are some ...

-Solar Power Generation 2012 kicked off yesterday with an opening presentation from Shayle Kann, Managing Director, Solar, GTM Research.
-Here are some ...

 Historically, the US has been a big player in terms of the global solar industry.
-From 2005-2011, the US market oscillated somewhere between 5-7% of global installation in any given year.
+From 2005-2011, the US market oscillated somewhere between 5-7 percent of global installation in any given year.
 Solar installations in the country doubled in 2010 and came close to doubling again in 2011.
 But what was really happening is that the US market was growing in tandem with the global market at basically the same pace in any given year.
 As a result, the US always stood in 3rd, 4th or 5th place—behind Germany or sometimes Italy, Spain, Japan or China (more recently).

 The US market has been interesting from a certain perspective, but it certainly hasn't been driving the global market.
-Now we're heading into a position where we can change that relatively quickly.
-Although 2012 did not see the same growth as the past couple years, there's an expectation that the European markets will be shrinking, while China, India, the US and others keep growing.
+We're now heading into a position where that can change relatively quickly.
+Although 2012 did not see the same growth as the past couple of years, there's an expectation that the European markets will be shrinking, while China, India, the US and others keep growing.
 So while we can expect the global market to slow down a bit, the US market, in contrast, is just getting started.

 When will the US head the solar market?